-Nana’s Bookshelf is a 501 (c)(3) non-profit organization dedicated to supporting early childhood literacy by expanding home libraries and promoting diverse children’s books.
+Nana’s Bookshelf is a 501 (c)(3) non-profit organization dedicated to supporting early childhood literacy by expanding home libraries and promoting inclusive children’s books.
 Founded by a daughter and her mom in memory of one terrific nana, Nana’s bookshelf donates books to students, teachers, and organizations within Mecklenburg county.
-All contributions are tax-deductible.

 Meet The Team